PAUL MARVIN RUDOLPH, FAIA (1918-1997)

 1947 - The Shute Residence, Sarasota FL.
 Designed with Ralph Twitchell.
 Unbuilt.

-1948 - The Marion "Monks" Miller Residence, aka Purple Pelican, 2209 Casey Key Road, Nokomis FL.
-Commissioned 1947.
+1948 - The Marion (Monks) Miller Residence, aka Purple Pelican, 2209 Casey Key Road, Nokomis FL.
+Commissioned in 1947.
 Designed with Ralph Twitchell.
-Won an 1949 Progressive Architecture Award.
-Rudolph and Twitchell also designed a 1949 guest house.
+Won a 1949 Progressive Architecture Award.
+Rudolph and Twitchell also designed a guest house in 1949.
 Miller married Mario Lucci, who lived there until 1971.
 Sold to a person who expanded it.
 Author Stephen King lost the bidding in 1999 to buyers Walter and Marilyn Kreiseder, who sought someone to move the main house prior to new construction.
 The main house was destroyed, as a new 25,000 sf home went up in 2003, bottom photo.
 The guest house fate is unknown.
 B/W photos by Ezra Stoller/Esto.

 1948 - The Maynard E. (Russ) and Phyllis Boggs Russell Residence, 945 Whitakers Lane, Sarasota FL.
 Original street name was Palmetto Lane.
 Commissioned 1947.
 Designed with Ralph Twitchell.
 Featured in: Architectural Record, January 1950; and House and Garden, December 1949.
 The Russells moved out around 1968 and their son Jon moved in for about four years, according to Jon's sister Barbara Sue Russell Michel.
 Destroyed in the 1990s with a new house built in 1994.
 Photos by Ezra Stoller/Esto.